-Christmas holds a warm place in my heart because of the tradition from the school days.
-I went to a Christian school (people’s words not mine) and every year students take part in the Christmas play which is basically staging the nativity scene.
-It was followed a long Christmas vacation.
-One time I essayed the role of a sheep and boy wasn’t I happy to be an animal on stage.
+Christmas holds a warm place in my heart because of the tradition from my school days.
+I went to a Christian school (people’s words not mine) and every year students take part in the Christmas play, which is basically staging the nativity scene.
+It was followed by a long Christmas vacation.
+One time I essayed the role of a sheep, and boy was I happy to be mask wearing animal on stage.
 Happiness didn’t cost much then.
-Those were good times.

 One never has to go too far to look for a miracle.
 A stranger helped me meet Ruskin Bond which was my very own Christmas miracle.
 I could never have imagined meeting him in my wildest dreams that too in my city.
 It was a few days before Christmas and just like any other cold winter day.
-Somehow even old crusty me can’t call what happened a coincidence.
+Somehow even crusty old me can’t call what happened a coincidence.

 When I found out Mr Bond would be gracing a literary festival in the city I asked my sister to ask her friend who studied in the institution which was organizing it to inquire about the system of entry of non-school students.
 Her friend told her to tell me to gatecrash the event because it isn’t that big a deal.
 Let me tell you it was a big deal.
 Clearly her friend doesn’t read many books.
 The guard at the door wasn’t budging if you weren’t in a uniform or didn’t have a pass.
 I asked on the festival’s online page and wrote an email asking if there’s a way for people like us to meet and greet (their phrase) Ruskin Bond but there was no response.
-So I just decided to land up at the venue which was quite unlike me.
-It was at the other end of the city but I was by my parents told to give it a try in spite of my illness, and I did just that.
+So I decided to land up at the venue (which was really far away) thanks to my parents who egged me on to give it a try in spite of my illness, and I did just that.